salemsajjad/DepthNet-Jetson/README.md

 # DepthNet-Jetson
-Here are my sample codes to implement a pre-trained DepthNet model on NVIDIA Jetson Nano.
+Here are my Python codes to implement a pre-trained DepthNet model on NVIDIA Jetson Nano.

 # Implement DepthNet on Jetson Nano using this tutorial: